 5. Give your Employees Decision Making Power

 When every little decision has to be directed up the food chain, customers will wait longer for their problems to be solved.
 If you grant your front line employees the power to make decisions in the customer's best interest, you will reduce friction along their buying journey and create happy, stress-free consumers.

 6. Answer Questions Before they are Asked

 Establishing and maintaining good communication during the buying journey instills trust in your company.
 This can include immediate responses about items purchased, real-time notifications of steps along the shipping route, and follow-up conversations to ensure that the customer is satisfied with their experience.

 Position FAQs in a prominent place on your website so customers don't have to go searching for answers and provide multiple (and instantaneous) ways for them to interact with a human if they can't find their answer.

 7. Let your Satisfied Customers Speak for You

 Purchasing decisions are emotional and if a consumer begins to doubt the items in their shopping cart, they will either cancel the order altogether or experience buyer's remorse once they've clicked Pay Now.
 Include testimonials and reviews from happy customers at the bottom of your checkout page to assure your customers that they are making the right decision and will be satisfied with their purchase.

 When the relationship ends after the transaction is complete, customers can feel used and discarded, causing them to take their business elsewhere the next time the need arises.
 However, if you establish a relationship with your customers and maintain that relationship well after their credit card has gone back into a wallet, you will see repeat business and referrals.

-Customer Friction can spell disaster for any company.
+Customer friction can spell disaster for any company of anything.
 Thankfully, by taking the right steps and putting some simple procedures into place, you can reduce the amount of friction along the buyer's journey, increase your sales, and gain loyal customers for life.